-Every year, the National Association of Colleges and Employers (NACE) surveys employers of recent graduates.
-Their most recent 2016 data shows that students who had bachelor’s degrees in engineering, computer science, math and engineering or business, all reported average salaries higher than the median entry level salaries across a broader spectrum of degree areas.
+Every year, NACE surveys employers of recent graduates.
+Their most recent 2021 data shows that students who had bachelor’s degrees in engineering, computer science and math all reported average salaries higher than the average entry level salaries across a broader spectrum of degree areas.

-After all, if you’re not inclined to pursue a job in the area in which you studied, nothing ties to your educational major.
+After all, if you’re not inclined to pursue a job in the area in which you studied, nothing ties you to your major.
 You are free to pursue any type of job or position that is more financially lucrative than whatever you studied in school (read: you can still work in marketing even if you majored in history).